Frequently Asked Questions

 Scholarship recipients must register on the SFS Program website, complete and submit a job search activity report to the program office quarterly, view/edit resume and contact information quarterly, obtain an internship with a government agency for a minimum of 10 weeks, attend the annual job fair/symposium until employment is secured, and participate in professional development activities, research and various other cyber related events at the School of Engineering.
 Doctoral students may substitute summer internships with a research activity.

 If you decline an offer and do not find a position to meet your obligation you could be required to pay back the monies received under the scholarship.

 It is very important that you begin your job search immediately for a variety of reasons.
-Students who receive scholarship funds for more than one academic year are required to serve an internship performing information assurance-related work.
+Students who receive scholarship funds for more than one academic year are required to serve a 10 week internship performing information assurance-related work.
 Internships are intended to enhance the your information assurance knowledge by exposing you to field-related work experiences.
 If an internship is not secured early, it may jeopardize the value of the experiences due to a lack of time in the position.
 Delaying to find opportunities may also cause you to miss out on an internship altogether.
 For both internships and post-graduation commitment, most positions will require some type of security clearance and these along with the Federal hiring process can sometime be very time consuming.

 You can apply for any position that includes duties in Cybersecurity / Information Assurance at a Federal, State, Local, Tribal or Territorial Government organization, Independent Agency, Government Corporation, Commission, or Quasi-Official Agency.
 Positions may be secured to meet obligations at a National Laboratory, a Federally Funded Research Development Center , or other approved organization on a limited basis.
 If you are unsure if a particular position meets program requirement you should contact the SFS Program Office at email@example.com for verification.

 No. Students are responsible for their own job search.
 The SFS Program Office makes several tools available to assist students in their job search efforts.
 These tools include the SFS program website, resume posting, dedicated job fairs, and job activity logs.